How to Add Costs to FeedXL

 If you’re wanting to reduce the intake of hay for weight control, you ideally need to feed a set (restricted) amount in your horse’s slow feeders per day (rather than free access to a round bale or similar).
 While a slow feeder will be beneficial in reducing the time taken to eat the restricted amount of hay, keep in mind that you may need to still divide the hay into more than 2 feedings per day.

-To get a gauge on how regularly you need to top up your slow feeders, spend a day or two observing your horse’s hay intake (from the slow feeder) and take note of how long it takes them to finish the hay.
+To get a gauge on how regularly you need to top up your slow feeders, spend a day or two observing your horse’s hay intake (from the hay slow feeder) and take note of how long it takes them to finish the hay.
 Ideally, you don’t want your horses going longer than 4 to 5 hours without eating.

 P.S.
 If you want to use a slow feeder but you can’t use anything with a net because your horse has shoes, check out The Savvy Feeder, we think they are brilliant!